-Growing up, I hated my name.
-In fact, I cringed upon hearing it called.
-Even the short form of Clifford, Cliff, seemed to foster just as much teasing with frequent references to cliff-hanger, or quiff, or the idiom “drop over sometime”.
+Growing up, I cringed upon hearing it spoken.
+Even the short form of Clifford, Cliff, seemed to garner just as much teasing with “cliff-hanger”, or the idiom “drop over sometime”.

-I longed for a given name like Christopher.
-It didn’t seem to draw nearly as much attention and there were many successful and famous people with that first name like Christopher Marlowe (poet), Christopher Isherwood (author) and Christopher Reeves (actor – Superman).
-Not surprisingly, my first true love had the first name Christopher.
+I longed for a simple and popular name like Christopher.
+It didn’t seem to draw any negative attention, and there were many successful and famous people with that name like Christopher Marlowe (poet), Christopher Isherwood (author), Christopher Reeves (actor – Superman), and Christopher Robin (character from Winnie-the-Pooh).

-It wasn’t until much later in my life that I began to understand and accept my name.
+It wasn’t until much later in my adult life that I began to think more fondly of my name.

-Now when I hear my name, I think how fitting it is for where I currently live – at the bottom of a series of cliffs in West Vancouver BC, by the ocean.
-And, I love that my first name has a reference to Nature, where my passion, professional interests, and spirit are deeply connected to.
+Actually, my name is very fitting for where I live now – at the bottom of a series of cliffs in West Vancouver BC, by the ocean.

 We’re not out of the woods yet with the pandemic.
 People are experiencing more worry, stress, anxiety, and loneliness than before.
 To help alleviate the distress caused by the pandemic, I created this series about the many ways to connect mindfully with Nature and as a result, feel better for it.